Watch my video above for 5 potential reasons why your ex is taking so long to come back to you after they broke up with you.

 It was weeks, months, or even years of doubting, feeling attraction fade, and fighting against the ominous conclusion of ending the relationship.

-Depending on how long it took your ex and how long it felt to them, this could be impacting how long it takes them to come back.
+Depending on how long it took your ex and how long it felt to them, this could be impacting how long it takes them to eventually come back.

 Because your ex remembers going back and forth.